How To Drive Diamondback Gulch Jeep Trail In Sedona

 Vehicle going over big rocks and climbing a steep road on orange rocks

-Mark slowly letting the Jeep pull him up and out of Diamondback Gulch
+Mark slowly letting the Jeep pull him up in 4L

-The Jeep does all the work for you on the ascent.
-All you have to do is keep your speed at a slow walking pace and let the Jeep pull you up in 4L.
+Going up is easier than going down because the Jeep does all the work for you on the ascent.
+All you have to do is keep your speed at a slow walking pace and let the Jeep pull you up in 4L as you plot the best possible route through the boulders.

 Drone photo of a Jeep driving on Diamondback Gulch off road 4WD adventure trail in Sedona Arizona

-Drone photo of our Jeep summiting the 400 ft climb out of Diamondback Gulch
+Drone photo we took of our Jeep summiting the 400 ft climb out of Diamondback Gulch

-Once you summit and you’re back on level ground, pull over to the right side of the road making sure you leave room for others.
-Stay on the right side and walk into the trees for a few seconds to reveal a fantastic viewpoint.
+Once you summit and you’re back on level ground, pull over to the right side of the road and make sure you leave room in case any others are driving the trail.
+Stay on the right side of the road and walk into the trees for a few seconds to reveal a fantastic viewpoint.

-After the gulch you are on flat land once again but that doesn’t mean the fun is over.
+After the gulch you’re on flat land once again but that doesn’t mean the fun is over.
 You now have to navigate tricky rough patches with much larger rocks.
-Try to go round the bigger rocks but if you can’t get around, slowly use tires on one side of the Jeep to go over.
+Try to go around the biggest rocks but if you can’t get around, slowly use the tires on one side of the Jeep to go over.

 Car parked on a rocky road colored orange and very dusty

-Close up photo of the road to showcase large stones and driving conditions
+Close up photo of the road to show large stones and driving conditions

 Avoid turning left or right near a cattle guard at 5.5 miles into the drive.
 Stay straight ahead and before you know it a T junction will appear ahead.

-You have three options once you reach the end of Diamondback Gulch Jeep Trail in Sedona:
+You have three options once you reach the end of Diamondback Gulch:

-1. Turn left FR 525 back to Ranch Loop 4WD trail and / or AZ-89A and downtown Sedona.
+1. Turn left on FR 525 to Ranch Loop 4WD Trail and / or downtown Sedona

-Ranch Loop 4WD trail is easier, less technical and better for beginners or those who want to get used to the Jeep before taking on Diamondback Gulch.
-Outlaw 4WD trail is moderately challenging and a lot of fun, but you will share it with more ATV’s.
+Ranch Loop Trail is easier, less technical and better for beginners or getting used to the Jeep before taking on Diamondback Gulch.
+Outlaw Trail is moderately challenging and a lot of fun, but you’ll share it with more ATV’s.

-If you do turn around, be more aware of other Jeeps and tours coming in the opposite direction as the clockwise route is more popular.
+If you do turn around on Diamondback Gulch, be more aware of other Jeeps and tours coming in the opposite direction because the clockwise route is more popular.

-• The gulch is fantastic in a Jeep
+• The gulch is fantastic to drive in a Jeep

 • Much quieter than Broken Arrow and Schnebly Hill